-The inguinal triangle is situated deep to the posterior wall of the inguinal canal; for this reason, it’s observed on the inner aspect of the lower part of the anterior abdominal wall.
+The location of the the inguinal triangle is found deep to the posterior wall of the inguinal canal.
+This is why the inguinal triangle is observed on the inner aspect of the lower part of the anterior abdominal wall.

 - Medial: Lower 5 cm of the lateral border of the rectus abdominis muscle.

 - Lateral: Inferior epigastric artery.